Grace E. Harris: Academic Appointments and other Significant Work Experiences

 Beginning her career in 1955, Harris worked as a caseworker in Hampton, Virginia in the Department of Public Welfare until 1957, and eventually a caseworker and Supervisor in the Department of Welfare and Institutions in Richmond, Virginia, until 1963.
-In 1963, Harris went on to become Executive Director of the Friends' Association for Children, Richmond, Virginia, a position she held for three years.
+In 1963, Harris went on to become executive director of the Friends' Association for Children, Richmond, Virginia, a position she held for three years.
 In the year following, she was Director of the Richmond Community Action Program.

 From 1967 to 1976, Harris served as assistant professor in the School of Social Work at Virginia Commonwealth University, the university that initially rejected her admission in 1954.
 During her last year as assistant professor, Harris was Director of Student Affairs in the School of Social Work.
 In 1976, Harris became associate professor in the School of Social Work.
 Two years later, while associate professor, Grace was named Associate Dean of the School of Social Work at Virginia Commonwealth University, a role she maintained for two years, until 1980.
 In the year following, she was named Fellow in Academic Administration for the American Council on Education, which was an Internship with President and Vice President for Academic Affairs at Virginia Commonwealth University.
 In 1981, Harris became Professor and Associate Dean in the School of Social Work, a position she held for a year, until 1982.
 For eight years following, she was Dean and Professor in the School of Social Work at Virginia Commonwealth University.
 In 1990, she was named Vice Provost for Continuing Studies & Public Service.
 In 1993, she moved on to become Provost and Vice President for Academic Affairs.
 During the summer of 1995, she was named acting President of Virginia Commonwealth University, and then once again in 1998.

-Following her retirement from her position as Provost and Vice President for Academic Affairs in 1999, Dr. Grace E. Harris was named Director of the Grace E. Harris Leadership Institute, as well as Distinguished Professor.
-Dedicating more time towards her retirement, today she is the Visionary leader for the Institute bearing her name.
+Following her retirement from her position as Provost and Vice President for Academic Affairs in 1999, Dr. Grace E. Harris was named Director of the Grace E. Harris Leadership Institute.
+Additionally, she served as a distinguished professor at the institute, before stepping down in 2015.